-D: Deficient
+D:Deficient

 Project: Based on Diet Therapy and Community nutrition theory.
-Marks will be given by a panel of 4 experts.
+Marks will be given by a panel of 4experts.

 Internship: Students are required to undergo 3 months training in a hospital.
 Completion certificate compulsory for obtaining PG Diploma.

 Deficient Paper (D): Students opting for P.G.
 Diploma in Nutrition & Dietetics with B.Sc.
-(Medical) to appear in deficient paper of Basic Nutrition & Meal Management & marks not be added to the P.G.
+(Medical) to appear in deficient paper of Basic Nutrition & Meal Management & marks not be added to the paper.